+EL-MF877-00 Page 1 Template Revision A

 Tool Description Tool Size (if applicable)

 Description #1 Phillips screwdriver

 Description #2 Dikes

 Description #3 Torx screwdriver T-15

 3.0 Product Disassembly Process

-- 3.1 List the basic steps that should typically be followed to remove components and materials requiring selective treatment: - 1.
-To remove the access panel (see Figure 1): - a.
+3.1 List the basic steps that should typically be followed to remove components and materials requiring selective treatment:

+1. To remove the access panel (see Figure 1):

+- a.
 Remove the two screws that secure the access panel to the computer chassis (1). - b.
-Slide the access panel back about 6 mm (1/4 inch), then rotate the top of the panel away from the chassis (pivot on the bottom). and then lift it off the unit (2). - 2.
-Remove or cut all expansion cards, cables, and any other devices from the system board. - 3.
-To remove the system board (see Figure 2): - a.
-Remove the heatsink from the system board by loosening the four captive screws that secure the heatsink to the system board, and then lifting the heatsink from the system board. - b.
-Remove the six screws that secure the system board to the chassis (1). - c.
-Slide the system board toward the front of the chassis, and then remove it (2). - 4.
-To remove the battery:
+Slide the access panel back about 1.3 cm (1/2 inch), then lift it away from and off the unit (2). - 1 Remove or cut all expansion cards, cables, and any other devices from the system board. - 3.
+To remove the system board: - a.
+Remove the front bezel (see Figure 2)

+a.
+Remove the heatsink from the system board by loosening the four captive screws that secure the heatsink to the system board, and then lifting the heatsink from the system board.

+b.
+Remove the eight screws that secure the system board to the chassis.

+c.
+Slide the system board toward the front of the chassis then, angle the front of the board up to remove it